CALS 183 Communication Methods

 Grading Sheet for your Formal Introduction in Word format is here.

 2. Quiz on the book, Present Yourself, (10%) Individual and group quizzes will be averaged.
-The quiz on the book "Present Yourself" scheduled for lecture The week of Sept 22 - 26.
+The quiz on the book "Present Yourself" scheduled for lecture Sept 27, 29.

 4. Give a dramatic reading including voices (5%).
 Pick a favorite story to read in front of your lab.
 The story should be for adults, not for children.
 Your dramatic reading should be between 4-8 minutes long and include you adopting the voices of those speaking in the story.
 Here is the grading sheet.